sugarlabs/GSoC/2019/work-product/port-to-python-3/README.md

  - https://github.com/sugarlabs/sugar-docs/commit/a110abb7a8ad838084e5367f838bcc51d300afd3<br>

 **Testing Gwebsockets**<br>
- Worked on testing Python 3 port of gwebsockets.<br>
+ Testing Python 3 port of gwebsockets.<br>

 Work experience:

-I already had a ported version of websockets from GSoC'18 work.
+I already had a ported version of gwebsockets from GSoC'18 work.
 I begin my testing noticing that the tests fails for the Python 3 version.
 I started debugging by going through the source code and using logging to compare between Python 2 and Python 3 versions.
 I also used `wireshark` and `tcpdump` to analyse and compare the packets from both the versions.
+The work is unfinished.

 Link to issue:<br>
  - https://github.com/sugarlabs/gwebsockets/issues/5<br>

-**Port sugar-toolkit-gtk3 to six**<br>
+**Port Sugar Toolkit to Six**<br>
-   Made some fixes in toolkit version based on six and tested the toolkit.
+   Made some fixes in Toolkit based on Six and tested.

 Work experience:

-I started by completing remaining tasks in the `Port to six` task check-list of the toolkit like regenerating documentation, looking for code calling C code, reviewed port of graphic examples again, etc. While working on port of sugar-desktop I found out that the `six` port of the toolkit requires some more changes and hence made those changes in the toolkit.
+I started by completing remaining tasks in the `Port to Six` task check-list of the toolkit like regenerating documentation, looking for code calling C code, reviewed port of graphic examples again, etc. While working on port of Sugar I found out that the Six port of the Toolkit requires some more changes and hence made those changes.
 I figured out the changes with simple work-around and analysing the functional calls.

 Link to issues/commits:<br>
  - https://github.com/sugarlabs/sugar-toolkit-gtk3/commit/ed46c219a9222664b6ef371d1dd6e8956d61e620<br>